NI-Measurement-Plug-Ins/pmic-labview/docs/measurements/LED Driver/LED-PWMDimming.md

    Measurement Configuration:
      There are two mode for duty cycle one is constant duty cycle ran multiple time and other is sweeping duty cycle through boolean control "DUTY CYCLE SINGLE PULSE/SWEEP PULSE".
-Note: Except load configuration all the configurations are same for TPS92200D1 and TPS92621Q1 EVM.
+Note: Soure and load configuration for TPS92200D1 and TPS92621Q1 EVM are different other settings are same.

    Measurement Configuration 1:
    ![alt text](https://github.com/NI-Measurement-Plug-Ins/pmic-labview/blob/main/docs/measurements/meas-images/LED_Driver/LED-PWM-meas-config-single.png)